FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 6. Regulatory Status (Regional Overview)

 In the United States, ethyl laurate is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 02.015.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, ethyl laurate is permitted in Japan and China, with specific use conditions.
-In Latin America, countries like Brazil and those in MERCOSUR recognize its use under harmonized standards, although specific regulations may vary.
+In the European Union, it is listed under Regulation (EC) No 1334/2008 with an assigned FL number.
+The UK follows similar regulations post-Brexit.
+In Asia, including Japan and China, it is generally accepted for use in flavors and fragrances, though specific regulatory details may vary.
+In Latin America, countries like Brazil and those in MERCOSUR typically align with international standards, but local regulations should be consulted.

 Citation hooks: FEMA; EFSA; national authority publications